m-orfanos/focus-cli/README.md

 # focus-cli

-`focus-cli` is a command line app written in Rust that allows users to run a timer with simple visual feedback.
+`focus-cli` is a command line app written in Rust that allows users to run a timer with simple audio/visual feedback.
 The timer will count down to 0, where a small sound will be played to indicate that the timer has finished.

 ## Getting Started